Learn how to implement user authentication to access a secure ArcGIS service with OAuth credentials in a cross-platform app.

 -

-Open the Package.appxmanifest file in an XML (text) editor and add the following lines.
+Right-click the Package.appxmanifest file and choose Open with ... to open the file in an XML (Text) Editor then add the following lines.

 Package.appxmanifestUse dark colors for code blocks <Applications> <Application Id="App" Executable="$targetnametoken$.exe" EntryPoint="$targetentrypoint$"> <uap:VisualElements DisplayName="$placeholder$" Description="$placeholder$" Square150x150Logo="$placeholder$.png" Square44x44Logo="$placeholder$.png" BackgroundColor="transparent"> <uap:DefaultTile Square71x71Logo="$placeholder$.png" Wide310x150Logo="$placeholder$.png" Square310x310Logo="$placeholder$.png" /> <uap:SplashScreen Image="$placeholder$.png" /> </uap:VisualElements> <Extensions> <uap:Extension Category="windows.protocol"> <uap:Protocol Name="my-app"/> </uap:Extension> </Extensions> </Application> </Applications>